robertop96/fullstack-deployment-demo/README.md

 ## Testing Locally

-First, test out if the project is working on your local machine:

-- `cd` into both `/client` and `/server` folder and run `npm i` in each.

-### Server
+### Setting up your local database and npm packages

 Make sure to check `knexfile.js` for MySQL config and update it accordingly to match your local setup.
 Keep in mind you will need to create a `deploy_demo` schema on your local MySQL server to be able to run migrations.
 Or feel free to create schema with your own name, but be sure to update the `knexfile`.

 To run migrations and seeds, `cd` into the `/server` folder and run `npm run migrate` and then `npm run seed`.
+Test out if the project is working on your local machine:

+- `cd` into both `/client` and `/server` folder and run `npm i` in each.

+### Server

-To start your Node server, run `npm run server`.
+To start your Node server, run `npm run server` inside the `/server` folder.
+Note the port number.

 ### Client

+1. Check `/client/package.json` and verify that the `proxy` property in line 37 is pointing to your correct port number on localhost.

+   - NOTE: If you check `/client/src/App.js`, you'll notice we're going a relative API URL and not an absolute URL.
+That `proxy` property is the way we can do that.

-Run `npm start` inside `/client` folder.
+2. Run `npm start` inside `/client` folder.

 Confirm that your application works as expected (ie: Warehouses and Inventories pages load correctly).